Tonantzintla/MC-ID/api/README.md

 </p>
 <h1 align="center">MC-ID API</h1>

-## MC-ID

 This is the backend API for the MC-ID project.
 It is designed to provide a 6-digit code for users to log in to various applications.
 The API is built using NestJS.
-It is designed to be used with the [MC-ID plugin](https://github.com/Tonantzintla/MC-ID-Plugin).
+It is designed to be used with the [MC-ID plugin](../plugin).

 ## API Documentation